Machine Learning Experiment Management: How to Organize Your Model Development Process

 Some popular model registries available currently are:

 The MLflow Model Registry is one of the few open-source model registries available in the market today.
-You can decide to manage this on your infrastructure or use a fully-managed implementation on a platform like Databricks.
+You can decide to manage this on your infrastructure or use a fully-managed implementation on a platform like Databricks, or in integrated environments like Amazon SageMaker and Azure Machine Learning, where MLflow is supported via the MLflow client.

 MLflow provides:

-• configuration for promotion schemes to easily move models across different stages.
+- Promotion schemes to easily transition models across different lifecycle stages.

 How to organize your model development process?